frankhinek/Deep-Learning-Examples/README.md

-# udacity-nd101
+# Deep Learning Examples
-Code created while attending Udacity's Deep Learning Nanodegree Foundation program
+A collection of deep learning examples written in Python.
+Most are implemented using TensorFlow.

 ## Notes:
 * Only tested under Python 3.5
+* Only tested under TensorFlow 1.0.0